hzhreal/HTOS/docs/SETUP.md

 Then download the [config.ini](https://github.com/hzhreal/cecie.nim/blob/main/examples/config.ini) file and start editing it.
 You should not use any whitespaces in this file.
 `saveDirectory`: This is the folder where encrypted saves will be uploaded and deleted afterwards.
 You can for example set this to `/data/htos/upload`.
 `port`: Let this be any available port on your console, if you are unsure, just leave it as default.
 After editing, upload the `config.ini` file to the `/data/cecie` folder on your console.
+If the directory does not already exist, you will need to create it yourself.

 In the root directory of the repository, find the `.env` file and start editing it.
 You can use whitespaces in this file.
 `IP`: The IP address of the console.